baraline/convst/README.md

 - [ ] Redisgn interpretability tool to be more resilient to context (supervised or not) and high number of "class", currently graphs are really messy with high number of classes.
 - [ ] Special case testing show a potential issue when class difference can only be made by value at a particular timepoint (with noise), a fix is in progress.

+The `benchmark` folder offer visualisations of the performance change between release versions.

 ## Reproducing the paper results

 Multiple scripts are available under the `PaperScripts` folder.
 It contains the exact same scripts used to generate our results.